 If I could go back in time, what behaviour management advice would I give to my NQT self?

 I have blogged about behaviour management before (click here).
 About the importance of the behaviour management policy in ensuring social inclusion for the most vulnerable learners… and I stand by that; it’s important.
-However, with little notable difference between the policies of schools rated good/outstanding for behaviour by Ofsted and those rated inadequate/RI, and pockets of exceptional behaviour management in failing schools and examples of ineffective behaviour management – or, at least, practice that is open to debate – in those deemed to be successful; clearly it is neither the behaviour management policy nor the judgement of Ofsted that is the be all and end all of effectively managing behaviour.
+However, with little notable difference between the policies of schools rated good/outstanding for behaviour by Ofsted and those rated inadequate/RI, and pockets of exceptional behaviour management in failing schools and examples of ineffective behaviour management – or, at least, a practice that is open to debate – in those deemed to be successful; clearly, it is neither the behaviour management policy nor the judgement of Ofsted that is the be-all and end-all of effectively managing behaviour.

 Things are about to get personal.